DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 * [GitHub](https://github.com/) for hosting the site
 * [Gitpod](https://www.gitpod.io/) for editing the files
-* [Heroku](https://heroku.com) for the deployment of the site
+* [Heroku](https://heroku.com) for the initial deployment of the site
+* [Render](https://render.com/) for the final deployment of the site
 * [Jquery](https://jquery.com/) for scripting purposes
+* [ElephantSQL Postgres](https://www.elephantsql.com/) was used for the SQL Database
 * [Balsamiq:](https://balsamiq.com/) was used to create the wireframes
 * [DrawSQL](https://drawsql.app/) was used to draw the SQL tables
 * [Am I Responsive](http://ami.responsivedesign.is/) was used for creating the multi-device mock-up shown at the top of this README.md file
 * [Tiny PNG](https://tinypng.com/) was used to reduce the file size of the background image
-* [Code Institute's GitHub full template](https://github.com/Code-Institute-Org/python-essentials-template) in order to run Django and Python on Heroku
+* [Code Institute's GitHub full template](https://github.com/Code-Institute-Org/python-essentials-template) in order to run Django and Python on Heroku/Render
 * [RapidTables Hex to Binary converter](https://www.rapidtables.com/convert/number/hex-to-binary.html) in order to convert from hex numbers to binary & vice versa